 The menu is made up of small dishes like excellent totopos covered in queso fresco, crema-topped taquitos, pozole, quesadillas, and large plates like juicy carnitas that you can easily pull apart with a spoon.
 The fact that the food comes out quick, and you can usually walk up and get a table on the heated, covered patio or at the bar adds to the reliability of this place.

 Best chips and salsa in the game.
-We ain't met anyone who feels differently.
+We have yet to meet anyone who feels differently.

 A lot like every other set of taquitos you’ve ever had.
-The vegetables do not improve the product.
+Solid but not necessary.

 Ceviche de Pescado y Calamar

-A tasty, acidic, spicy fish mixture.
-We enjoyed it.
+A tasty, acidic, spicy fish mixture you will enjoy.

 You can't go wrong here.
 The tender pork is braised in orange, bay leaf, and cinnamon, and those flavors come through.
 Cabbage salad, tortillas, and salsas come on the side.